MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ![](./assets/3D.JPG)

 ## Arduino Board & Code
-We have done a first prototype using only a Grove gas sensor to measure the gas concentration in the air.
+We have done a prototype using a Grove gas sensor to measure the gas concentration in the air.

 ### Arduino Board
 The elements in this project are :